 5. Focus on employee experience

 A company’s talent management strategies should provide a holistic employee experience.
-This varies from working hours to the employee benefits and the company's work culture.
+This varies from working hours to employee benefits and the company's work culture.

 You need to start from the basics by creating a healthy company culture that motivates them and creates a community feel.
 That also includes paying attention to the communication channels to avoid miscommunication.